aegisbigdata/aegis-harvester/importer/README.md

 # Importer

-Periodically Fetches data from the [OpenWeatherMap API](https://openweathermap.org/api).
+Prepares weather data for further processing by either fetching data periodically from the [OpenWeatherMap API](https://openweathermap.org/api) or providing a file upload for CSV data.

 ## Setup